Tamira Paszek: 2014–16

 Paszek started grass-court season at the Nottingham Trophy.
 She retired during her first-round match against British wildcard Naomi Broady.
 Getting through the qualifying rounds at the Birmingham Classic, Paszek lost in the first round to Lauren Davis.
 In the Eastbourne International, she was defeated in the final round of qualifying by Hsieh Su-wei.
 Entering the Wimbledon Championships after coming through qualifying, Paszek lost in the first round to 24th seed Kirsten Flipkens.

 At the Lorraine Open in Contrexéville, she was defeated in the first round by fourth seed Johanna Larsson.
 Playing at the first edition of the Bucharest Open, Paszek retired during her second round of qualifying match against Vanda Lukács.

 Kicking off the US Open Series at the Washington Open, she lost in the first round of qualifying to Emily Webley-Smith.
 In Montreal at the Rogers Cup, she was defeated in the final round of qualifying to Heather Watson.
 At the Cincinnati Open, Paszek lost in the first round of qualifying to Monica Puig.
 Playing at the US Open, Paszek was defeated in the second round of qualifying by Irena Pavlovic.

 Competing at the first edition of the Hong Kong Open, she lost in the second round of qualifying to Zhang Kailin.

-In Austria at the Linz Open, Paszek was defeated in the first round of qualifying by Kiki Bertens.
+In Austria at the 2014 Linz Open, Paszek was defeated in the first round of qualifying by Kiki Bertens.
 She played her final tournament of the season at the Open de Touraine in Joué-lès-Tours, France.
 Seeded third, she retired during her first-round match against Urszula Radwańska.

 Paszek ended the season ranked 133.

-2017–present
+2017–20

 Paszek returned to the ITF Circuit in August 2020, after having competed in only seven tournaments since the beginning of 2017.